robusta-dev/robusta/docs/integrations/slack.rst

         slackApiKey: ""
         slackChannel: ""

 This method is recommended as it supports multiple Kubernetes clusters and is easy to setup.
-Outgoing Robusta messages will be sent directly to Slack and incoming messages will be routed through Robusta servers to the appropriate cluster.
+Outgoing messages are sent directly to Slack.
+Incoming messages are routed through Robusta servers to the appropriate cluster.

 Not Recommended: Creating your own Slack app
 -------------------------------------------------------------------